PrincetonCS-UCA/upload-codePost-submissions-guide/README.md

 ## Context

 Student assignment submissions in COS 126/226 must be compiled and pushed to codePost before graders can access them.
-Below is a short guide for getting access to the COS 126/226 course servers and running the compilation scripts.
+Below is a short guide for getting access to the COS 126/226 course servers and uploading a coding submission to codePost.

 This guide was originally written by Nicholas Padmanabhan '23 (ntyp@princeton.edu) in November 2022.

-If you've already completed the prerequisites, [skip to the instructions for running the codePost compiliation & upload script](#running-the-codepost-compilation--upload-script)
+If you've already completed the prerequisites, [skip to the instructions for uploading a coding submission to codePost](#running-the-codepost-compilation--upload-script).

 ## Prerequisite 1: CS Undergraduate Account